 Houston is a large city, full of sites to see and things to do.
 Houston has everything from natural attractions to modern museums to historic sites.
 In fact, one of the most historic sites in Texas is located just a short drive outside Houston—the San Jacinto Battleground where Texas won its independence from Mexico.
-Berthed just a short stroll from the San Jacinto Monument and Battleground is another piece of Texas history: the Battleship Texas.
+Berthed just a short stroll from the San Jacinto Battleground is another piece of Texas history: the Battleship Texas.
 This historic ship was moved to the San Jacinto Battleground in April 1948.
 Today, it is open to the public as the Battleship Texas State Historic Site.

 Battleship Texas is classified as a "New York Class Battleship," which means it was part of the fifth series of super-dreadnought battleships built for service in the U.S. Navy that eventually served in World War I and World War II.
 There were two "New York Class Battleships"—the USS New York and the USS Texas.
 This pair of ships was the first to use 14-inch guns.
 These battleships were commissioned in 1910 and launched in 1912.
 Following service, the USS New York was used as an atomic weapons target and, ultimately, sunk.
-The USS Texas, however, was donated, refurbished and preserved as a public historic site.
+The USS Texas, however, was donated, refurbished, and preserved as a public historic site.